mysql/mysql-connector-nodejs/tutorial/Row_Locking.md

 }]
 ```

-The following scenarios apply (the same should be true when working with tables).
+The following scenarios apply when using row locks with the default mode (the same should be true when working with tables).

 ### Writing data in two sessions with exclusive locks